idia-astro/gridflag/README.md

 ('gridflag_round.py', False, '/users/jbochenek/containers/astro_tools.simg')
 ```

-This will run the flagger as a step in the pipeline, using dask rather than MPI for parallelization.
+Then run the pipeline as usual.
+This will run the flagger as a step in the pipelinem using dask rather than MPI for parallelization.

 # Usage